Colostrum For Immunity

 This study also confirms that colostrum may significantly decrease gut permeability in athletes during heavy periods of training and lowers stool concentrations of zonulin.

 Of course, it’s not just gut problems that colostrum helps to address in athletes.
-Other studies show that athletes who take it are as much as 20% less likely to get infections of the upper respiratory tract, for reasons you’ve already learned.
+Other studies show that athletes who take it are as much as 20% less likely to get infections of the upper respiratory tract.

 In this article from the Guardian, Playford expounds on the other benefits that active people can derive from colostrum, “It could be really useful to people who have to do physical exercise in hot conditions, such as soldiers in Afghanistan,” he says.
 “They are susceptible to heatstroke because of all the gear they have to wear and carry, and taking colostrum could reduce that very serious risk.
 Another group who could benefit are older people with arthritis who develop serious gut problems because of the strong painkillers they use, and those with ulcerative colitis.
 These patients are at risk of damage to their gut lining and the colostrum helps it to heal and reduces its permeability.”
 He offers proof of this in his study entitled “Bovine colostrum is a health food supplement which prevents NSAID induced gut damage.”

 Colostrum has even been shown to improve athletic performance by reducing gut permeability caused by heavy exercise, improving measures of performance, and supporting lean mass maintenance.